MontealegreLuis/php-testing-tools/ewallet/README.md

 **Skip this step if you're using the `dev` Docker containers**

-In order to run the tests you'll need a `.env` file specific for testing.
+In order to run the tests you'll need a `.env` file, specific for testing.
-To generate this file execute:
+To generate this file, execute:

 ```bash
 $ make setup